thanatath/FisherMan/README.md

 # install the requirements
 $ python3 -m pip install -r requirements.txt
 ```
+## Pre-requisites
-**Make sure you have the executable "geckodriver" installed on your machine.**
+* Make sure you have the executable "geckodriver" installed on your machine.

 ## Usage
 ```